 Nevertheless, as the peripheries improved, and as democratization took root in Brazil, the conditions that sustained industrialization, developmentalism, and social mobility eroded.
 They started to collapse in the 1980s with what is called the "lost decade," the deep economic recession associated with changes that significantly transformed Brazilian society and many others in Latin America and all around the world.
 They continued to change as a result of the adoption of "structural-adjustment" policies.
 Although this is not the place to analyze these changes in more detail, it is important to mention the most important of them because they affected the metropolitan region of São Paulo in the 1980s and 1990s.
-They include a sharp decrease in population growth; a significant decline in immigration and increase in out-migration, especially of upper- and middleclass residents; a sharp drop in the gross national product (GNP) and rates of economic growth; a drop in per capita income; a deep reorganization of industrial production associated with large unemployment and instability of employment; a redefinition of the role of government in the production and management of urban space; and a significant increase in violent crime associated in part with the restructuring of urban segregation.
-As a result of the economic crisis and related changes, the distribution of wealth-already bad-worsened, and perspectives of social mobility shrank considerably.
+They include a sharp decrease in population growth; a significant decline in immigration and increase in out-migration, especially of upper- and middleclass residents; a sharp drop in the gross national product (GNP) and rates of economic growth; a drop in per capita income; a deep reorganization of industrial production associated with large unemployment and instability of employment; a redefinition of the role of government in the production and management of urban space; and a significant increase in violent crime associated in part with the restructuring of urban segregation.19 As a result of the economic crisis and related changes, the distribution of wealth-already bad-worsened, and perspectives of social mobility shrank considerably.
 In the peripheries, important aspects of the urban inclusion achieved by the social movements eroded.
 Many people could no longer afford a house of their own, and the reduced horizons of lifechances seemed to preclude even the dream of autoconstructing one.
-The number of people living in favelas in the city increased from 4.4 percent in 1980 to 9.2 percent in 1991 and 11.2 percent in 2000.20 crime.
+The number of people living in favelas in the city increased from 4.4 percent in 1980 to 9.2 percent in 1991 and 11.2 percent in 2000.20

+Certainly, one factor that contributes in significant ways to the deterioration of everyday life in the peripheries is the sharp increase in violent crime.
 As I mentioned above, the annual murder rate of about 65 per 100,000 in the late 1990s made São Paulo one of the most violent cities in the world.
-Even with the decrease in the rate in the early 2000s, many of the neighborhoods on the periphery still have a homicide rate of more than 60 per 100,000, compared to fewer than 5 in the city's central districts.
-Moreover, most of the cases of police abuse and killing by the police happen in the peripheries.
+Even with the decrease in the rate in the early 2000s, many of the neighborhoods on the periphery still have a homicide rate of more than 60 per 100,000, compared to fewer than 5 in the city's central districts.21 Moreover, most of the cases of police abuse and killing by the police happen in the peripheries.